-Most seniors who live longer can point to two factors that have allowed them to do so – their family genes, and the ways they have chosen to preserve and maintain their health.
+Most seniors can point to two factors that have allowed them to live longer than most – 1) their inherited family genes, and 2) the ways they have chosen to preserve and maintain their health.

-On the other hand, the number of people reaching age 100 is growing rapidly—a 43-percent increase between the years 2000 and 2015.
-So there is more to living a healthy and long life than just your genes.
+On the other hand, the number of people reaching age 100 is growing rapidly—with an estimated 101,000 in 2024 and a predicted increase to 422,000 by 2054.
+So, there is more to living a healthy and long life than just your genes.

 Improvements in public health and medicine over the years may partially account for this increased number of centenarians.
-However, seniors are also becoming more aware of the value of eating well, exercise, and other healthy lifestyle changes.
+However, seniors are also becoming more aware of the value of eating well, exercise, and other healthy lifestyle changes that support senior wellness.

 Choices You Can Make